For Authors

 Copyright

+Copyright for all articles published in the Journal of African Elections (JAE) remains with the authors.
+Authors whose work is accepted are understood to have granted the journal a perpetual, non‑exclusive licence to publish, archive, and distribute the submitted work.
 Unless otherwise noted, all content in the JAE is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 This licence permits any user to share and adapt the material for any purpose, including commercial, as long as appropriate credit is given to the original author and publisher (JAE) and the terms of the licence are mentioned (CC BY 4.0).

 Data collection and use

-When you submit your paper, we will ask you for a limited amount of personal information.
-We do not ask for any information that is not directly relevant to your paper and our publishing purpose.
-Your details will be stored securely on Scholastica, our submission platform, and will not be shared anywhere else or used for any other purpose.
-The only people who can view your details are senior members of our editorial team.
-There are usually around five to seven editors active on our system at any time.
-Reviewers and other authors or organisations cannot view your details.
-The only EISA member who can view your full details on Scholastica is Melanie Meirotti.
+When you submit your paper, we ask for personal information.
+All requested data is directly relevant to your paper and our publishing activity.
+Your details are stored on our submission platform and not shared anywhere else.
+The only people who can view your details are active and senior members of our editorial team.
+Among the details we require are your affiliation (role), city and country of residence, ORCID number, and full name(s).

 Article types